Sic4rio/MALWA/README.md

 # MALWA

-These file are only for educational purposes.
-Don't use them to harsh anyone instead learn something new.
+These file are only for educational purpose.
+Don't use these files to harsh anyone instead learn something.
 I @hakxcore is not resposible for your actions with these files.